The Anchorage community gardens are open for gardening April through September and each plot is $30.

 Renewal of garden plots begins in February for returning gardeners, and registration for new garden plots takes place in April.
 All gardeners may begin working in their garden plots in late April.
 Garden preparation should include weeding, preparation of the soil, planting, and cleaning of the garden pathways.

 All plots not renewed will revert back to the open registration inventory for new gardeners.

 2020 New Gardener Registration

-New registration will be in person at Lidia Selkregg Chalet starting April 13, 2019 at noon.
-Online registration will open on April 14, 2019.
+New registration will be in person at Lidia Selkregg Chalet starting April 11th, 2020 at noon. .

 Hours of Operation